Tesco shares under pressure after disastrous Europe performance

 The story on Tesco has turned from turnaround plans to a loss of momentum.

-One brighter note for Tesco is launching a joint venture in China after reaching an agreement with China Resource Enterprise (CRE) to take a 20% stake in the largest food retail business in China, giving Tesco an additional presence in 3,000 stores alongside its current presence.
+One brighter note for Tesco is the fact that they launching a joint venture in China after reaching an agreement with China Resource Enterprise (CRE) to take a 20% stake in the largest food retail business in China, giving Tesco an additional presence in 3,000 stores alongside its current presence.